-MEOW Foundation’s TNR program is specifically designed to assist feral cats who do not have the level of socialization necessary for adoption into homes.
-Cats in this program are humanely trapped, spayed or neutered, microchipped, and returned to their neighbourhoods.
+MEOW Foundation’s TNR program assists feral Calgary cats who do not have the socialization necessary for adoption into homes.
+Cats in this program are humanely trapped, spayed or neutered, microchipped and returned to their neighbourhoods.
 Trained community caregivers provide them with a stable source of food, water and shelter.

 Why is TNR important?

-On average, female cats have three litters of 4-6 kittens a year.
-Kittens born to feral cats are not spayed or neutered which further increases the homeless cat population.
-MEOW Foundation’s TNR program effectively and humanely controls and reduces Calgary’s feral cat population, while providing these cats with the essentials necessary for survival outdoors.
-For more information about MEOW’s TNR Program, please email email@example.com.
+On average, female cats have three litters each year.
+Kittens born to feral cats are not spayed or neutered, which further increases the homeless cat population.
+Our TNR program humanely controls and reduces Calgary’s feral cat population, while providing these cats with the essentials necessary for survival outdoors.

 How Can I Become a TNR Caregiver?

-Caregivers are responsible for providing food and water to the cats in their care.
-All medical care costs are covered by MEOW Foundation.
-Please note that caregivers in need of assistance to provide cat food are asked to contact us.
+Caregivers are responsible for providing food and water to the neighbourhood cats in their care.
+All vet care costs are covered by MEOW Foundation.

 If you are feeding feral or wild cats in your neighbourhood, we’d love to have you as a TNR caregiver!
 Email email@example.com for more information.